flaviogf/pyflunt/README.md

 # pyflunt

-Python implementation of Domain Notification Pattern based in Flunt(.NET) developed by @andrebaltieri
+Python implementation of Domain Notification Pattern based in Flunt(.NET) developed by @andrebaltieri and JFlunt(Java) developed by @carlosbritojun